 However, the Glacier Lagoon itself is even more fascinating:

-The iceberg come in many different shapes and colors, the dark one below resembling a dinosaur:
+The icebergs come in many different shapes and colors, the dark one below resembling a dinosaur:

-Taking the Zodiac tour was a good idea, as it brings you very close to the ice front.
+Taking the Zodiac tour was a good idea, as it brings you very close to the glacier front.
 And allows for snapshots on the way: